badjasje/ao_community/wp-content/plugins/asgaros-forum/readme.txt

 * Changed: Dont notify users about a new post or topic when they already receive a mail because they got mentioned
 * Minor design changes
 * Performance improvements and code optimizations
-* The required version of WordPress is 4.8
+* The required minimum WordPress version is now 4.8
 = 1.12.1 =
 * Fixed: Ad code containing JavaScript could not be edited
 * Fixed: Allow activity-feed when using shortcode-parameters for categories